Do you have toxic parents?

 Dr Susan Forward in her book Toxic Parents, designed questionnaires to help parents take the first steps towards resolving that struggle.
 Some of these questions may cause anxiety or discomfort.
 That is okay.
 It is always difficult to tell ourselves the truth about how many our parents may have hurt us.
 Although it might be painful, an emotional reaction is perfectly healthy.

-Article was written by Adele du Plessis & Mariaan Maartens / Auksano Issue 12/ 2103.
+Original article was written by Adele du Plessis & Mariaan Maartens / Auksano Issue 12/ 2103.

 Mariaan Maartens is a therapist at Auksano since 2006 and is also the editor of the Auksano magazine.

 Adele du Plessis is a social worker specializing in the assessment and therapeutic support of children and teenagers.